-be excellent for all students - 95%+ vulnerable/disadvantaged have comparable attendance to other students.
-6. Disadvantaged students continue to have priority on Adviza and School Careers Lead appointments early.
-Via our excellent school careers support, all students can access next destinations post Borlase, including university and higher level apprenticeships.
-First generation higher education and bursary students continue to have appropriate targeted guidance .
-The careers programme identifies where work-related experience would support the aspirations of PP students and supports identifying this.
-Student destinations post Borlase indicate disadvantaged students continue to access chosen and appropriate pathways as with all students.
-SEND students had early appointments and student destinations show excellent next pathways for disadvantaged and SEN students.
-7. PP students and all students needing a safe, quiet space to study attend the school supervised library as needed.
-PP mentors track the need for this and monitor attendance.
+universit apprenti generatio and burs continue appropri guidance program work-reli would su lase, including y and higher level ceships.
+First on higher education ary students to have ate targeted e.
+The careers me identifies where ated experience apport the ns of PP students ports identifying needing to study supervis needed. the need nts and all students a safe, quiet space attend the school ed library as PP mentors track for this and attendance.
 Feedback from PP students shows that they have access to a safe, quiet place for study.
-Supervised sessions after school also extended to holiday times - excellent take up from disadvantaged students.
-8. All students eligible for PP continue to have resources necessary to access the full curriculum at school and for home-learning including an online device.
-Likewise, if a student needs access to wider-learning resources the school tries to identify ways of Students eligible for PP have access to a device and relevant revision guides as needed.
+Supervised sessions after school also extended to holiday times - excellent take up from disadvantaged students. continue necessar curriculu home-lea online de student i wider-lea school tr of suppo fund/tru schemes monitors nts eligible for PP to have resources y to access the full am at school and for arning including an evice.
+Likewise, if a needs access to arning resources the ies to identify ways rting this - school sts and award .
+PP coordinator s and liaises with review how best to esources.
+Students eligible for PP have access to a device and relevant revision guides as needed.
 (PP co-ordinator has considered School Funds/Local Bursaries to support where PP Funding is limited).
 Student and Key Stage feedback via PP mentors confirm students have the resources needed.
 All PP students have appropriate resources.
+9. All stude disadvar smooth t primary feel posi ents, including staged experience a cransition from to secondary and tive and ready to ir new school in year All students, particularly disadvantaged feel confident in approaching the curriculum, particular Reading and Maths which underpin all aspects of learning.
+Parent meetings confirm students have smooth transition.
+Transition programme, including enhanced transition programme for PP and SEND students over the Summer holiday ensured students had a smooth start to year 7. issues th udents have SEMH ere is support including for those Disadvantaged students who have SEMH/Medical issues are offered support Medical Health Lead has ensured students with low attendance have a contact.